Total Testing Process

 Our solutions for Clinical Laboratories

 Inpeco’s uniqueness comes from its expertise in automating and tracking the whole sampling process, before and after samples reach a Clinical laboratory.
 The highest quality standards in the laboratory can be affected by a single flawed tube entering through the doors.
-Our Automation and traceability solutions can create a seamless and touchless link throughout all diagnostic steps, from collection to results, delivering unparalleled control over every phase of the process.
+Our Automation and traceability solutions combined enable full sample traceability from collection to the final test result in the lab, delivering unparalleled control over every phase of the process.

 The test tube’s journey, from collection to result.

 Positive Patient ID without compromises

 Reliable results and quality begin at the collection point, the origin of every test sample, where we meet the patient and most of the identification risk events occur.

 Here, Positive Patient Identification (PPID) is key to guarantee correct results.
 Failures in patient identification can cause catastrophic results, especially in emergency situations and/or if patients are unconscious.

 The critical steps where mistakes occur

 The most error-prone steps are performed outside clinical labs.
 Outreach centers with differing phlebotomy and staff training and the variability in collection materials and procedures affect the overall collection quality; 65% of clinical lab errors happen in this phase*.